rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

 **Watch again the position of pin1**
 ![Image](https://github.com/user-attachments/assets/c3dd3c93-2739-42d3-b39b-0a7e3bd388ef)

-2. To read the ON/OFF status of the incline motor, the small SMD Diode CR5 must be bridge by a wire (or removed and replaced bij een wire).
+2. To read the ON/OFF status of the incline motor, the small SMD Diode CR5 must be bridge by a wire (or removed and replaced by a wire).
 ![Image](https://github.com/user-attachments/assets/ff3f1cff-c8b7-4272-9f4c-2c61ecfadbee)

 ![Image](https://github.com/user-attachments/assets/869d436e-7250-483d-8569-17e05c424b0a)